In the cosmic darkness, humans are dressed as flashlights

 Website

-Even long before Homer it was a tradition, as an expression of damnation, to throw black stones in a place where something horrible had happened.
-Then they would never visit that place again.
-The black rock is a Hacked Google Street View project that is mainly compatible with Firefox and Chrome.
+Even long before Homer, it was a tradition to throw black stones in a place where something horrible had happened as an expression of damnation.
+Afterward, people would never visit that place again.

 I will be waiting